-An intensity metric of tCO2e per £m turnover has been applied for the annual total emissions of MTVH.
-MTVH have also decided to report on a variety of intensity metrics, and as such have also included metrics of tCO2e per £m EBITDA and tCO2e per FTE.
-Results of this analysis are as follows:
+An intensity metric of tCO_2e per £m turnover has been applied for the annual total emissions of MTVH.
+MTVH have also decided to report on a variety of intensity metrics, and as such have also included metrics of tCO_2e per £m EBITDA and tCO_2e per FTE.
+The methodology of the intensity metric calculations are detailed in the appendix, and results of this analysis is as follows: